Perfect Balsamic Glaze

 It is also known as balsamic reduction and is made by reducing balsamic vinegar to a concentrated intensely flavored thick sauce in a gentle boil with a little brown sugar.
 This extraordinary condiment can be used for many dishes from sweet to savory.
 It tastes great on vegetables, pasta, and chicken as well as sweets like ice cream, fresh fruits, cake, or cookies.

-This recipe makes one-half cup, but you can double or triple the ingredients to make a large batch and store it in the fridge for all sorts of delicious recipes.
+All you need is 15 minutes and a pot to make this easy sauce.
+Made with just two ingredients, balsamic vinegar, and sugar.
+This recipe makes one-half cup, but the ingredients can be doubled or tripled to make a larger batch and store it in the fridge for all sorts of delicious recipes.

 Other recipes you can use with this delicious glaze include brown sugar pork chops seasoned with Worcestershire sauce, garlic, and molasses, or air fryer chicken and veggies served with zucchini and bell peppers.
 It also tastes amazing on any kind of salad like this pear salad with goat cheese and candied pecans.